-In this vein, Ange Mlinko’s new book of poetry, Marvelous Things Overheard, reinterprets our modern experience by way of micronarratives using poetry’s familiar lens of myth, fable, and anecdote, overlaying the received “truth” of the electronic media, local gossip and family history.
+In this vein, Ange Mlinko’s new book of poetry, Marvelous Things Overheard, expresses our contemporary experience by way of micronarratives, using poetry’s familiar lens of myth, fable, and anecdote, and overlaying these with the received “truth” of the arts, science and technology as they are filtered through our national experiences and family histories.
 The psychological perspective, one that Mlinko surely sees as uniting us with ancients, discloses an unsettling arrhythmia at the heart of our existence in the modern world.
-Where the people of the ancient world invented myth and religion to comfort and reassure themselves of a measure of understanding, especially where injustice and cruelty were regular features of life in the uncivilized world, and thereby sought relief from life’s uncertainties through ritual and worship, when the unknown and unexpected rear up in a modern world of science and information glut, it is a cause for unease and doubt in our collective ability to assert with any confidence that good will prevail and that our future will be better than the past.
+The people of the ancient world invented myth and religion to comfort and reassure themselves of the existence of a metaphysical order, however improbable, to counter the uncertainty, injustice and cruelty that were regular features of life in a largely uncivilized world.
+When the unknown and unexpected rear up in a modern world of science and information glut, it is a cause for unease and doubt in our collective ability to assert with any confidence that good will prevail and that our future will be better than the past.

 The first poem , “The Grind” [which was published in Poetry in September 2012], is a microcosm encapsulating Mlinko’s predominant theme.